-MedPAC Staff Recommends Zero Update for Surgery Centers in 2015
+MedPAC Staff Recommends Zero Update For Surgery Centers In 2016

-This reasoning is specious and its conclusions are indefensible.
-OOSS members should not despair — MedPAC’s recommendations for provider annual updates are frequently not adopted by Congress or CMS and this proposal represents just the opening volley in a 2015 budget battle that will play out over the next twelve months.
-The position of OOSS and the ASC community remains constant: ASCs should receive the same annual update as hospitals and cost reporting of ASCs is unreasonably burdensome and unnecessary.
+With respect to its recommendation that ASCs not be afforded an update, the Commission staff’s reasoning is specious and its conclusions are indefensible.
+OOSS members should not despair — MedPAC’s recommendations for provider annual updates are frequently not adopted by Congress or CMS and this proposal represents just the opening volley in a 2016 budget battle that will play out over the twelve months.
+The position of OOSS and the ASC community remains constant: ASCs should receive the same annual update as hospitals and cost reporting for ASCs should be rejected as unreasonably burdensome and unnecessary.